-2018-19 Dance Annual Program Plan I.A.
+2019-20 Dance Annual Program Plan I.A.
 Program Profile: Purpose Describe the program(s) to be reviewed.
 What is the purpose of the program and how does it contribute to the mission of Skyline College?
 Narrative The mission of this program is to train the community college student in the techniques, aesthetics, production processes and analysis of dance.
 Today's dance field includes not only concert-based, traditional performances, but competitions and streaming content that celebrates dancers' proficiency and precision in multiple styles of dance.
 In order to prepare our students to creatively communicate in their community, we have modified our program to focus on cultivating skills in diverse dance techniques, peer pedagogy, team leadership, goal-setting and collaboration.
 Students hone these skills through competition and performances, community involvement, cultural and historical lecture courses that illuminate the way that dance interacts with historical cultural movements.
 Dance students participate in community outreach and cooperative project management during the production of dance and musical theater performances, and through the Dance Exchange Project.
-The previously grant-funded, annual Dance Conference to our program attracted students and community members to our campus and dance program by offering clinics from professional dance instructors from a culturally diverse selection of movement styles.
-Community members, students from across the district and professional guest artists join us on campus for our Dance Concerts and Spring Musical performances.
+The previously grant-funded, Dance Conference, attracted students and community members to our campus and dance program by offering clinics from professional dance instructors in a culturally diverse selection of movement styles.
+Community members, students from across the district, and professional guest artists join us on campus for our Dance Concerts and Spring Musical performances.
 Therefore, the program is consistent with the college mission of empowering and transforming a global community of learners and fulfills the college goal of being a leading academic and cultural center for the community.
 Skyline dance students become performers, choreographers, teachers, directors of dance programs and/or studios, and/or discerning audience members who appreciate and understand other cultures and dance styles.
+Associate Objectives 1058-Facility Improvements 1059-Increase Offerings of Core Technique Classes that Support the Major 1060-Institutionalize Competitive Hip Hop Team